framevuerk/framevuerk/README.md

 ## Installation

 `Please do not use this before 1.x.x version for production!
-It's still under development!`
+It is still under development!`

 ## Installation